Chan Buddhism: Dahui Zonggao

-The Wu-shan system was a system of state-controlled temples, which were established by the Song government in all provinces.
+The Wushan system (Five Mountain System) was a system of state-controlled temples, which were established by the Song government in all provinces.
+Records by the Ming dynasty (1368-1644) historian Song Lian state that the Five Mountains system was first established during the Jiading period (1208-1224) of the Southern Song by Emperor Ningzong at the request of the official Shi Miyuan (who was a follower of the eminent Chan master Dahui Zonggao), although alternative accounts of the creation of the system exists in other records.
+The main Five Temples, known as Wushan (五山), were selected around the then temporary Southern Song capital of Lin'an (located around modern-day Hangzhou in Zhejiang), and high-ranking monks were appointed as abbots by imperial order on a rotating basis.
+Immediately below the five Wushan temples are another ten called the Shicha (十刹).
+This list of categorizations was continued in succeeding dynasties, and separate rankings exist for both the Chan Buddhist tradition and the scriptural Buddhist tradition (which broadly includes traditions like Tiantai and Huayan).

-Koan-system
+Gong'an-system

 The teaching styles and words of the classical masters were recorded in the so-called "encounter dialogues".
 Snippets of these encounter dialogues were collected in texts as the Blue Cliff Record (1125) of Yuanwu, The Gateless Gate (1228) of Wumen, both of the Linji lineage, and the Book of Equanimity (1223) by Wansong Xingxiu of the Caodong lineage.

-These texts became classic gong'an cases, together with verse and prose commentaries, which crystallized into the systematized gong'an (koan) practice.
+These texts became classic gong'an cases, together with verse and prose commentaries, which crystallized into the systematized gong'an practice (known as koan in Japanese).
 According to Miura and Sasaki, "[I]t was during the lifetime of Yüan-wu's successor, Dahui Zonggao (大慧宗杲; 1089–1163) that Koan Chan entered its determinative stage."

-gong'an practice was prevalent in the Linji school, to which Yuanwu and Dahui belonged, but it was also employed on a more limited basis by the Caodong school.
+Gong'an practice was prevalent in the Linji school, to which Yuanwu and Dahui belonged, but it was also employed on a more limited basis by the Caodong school.

-The recorded encounter dialogues, and the koan collections which derived from this genre, mark a shift from solitary practice to the interaction between master and student:
+The recorded encounter dialogues, and the gong'an collections which derived from this genre, mark a shift from solitary practice to the interaction between master and student: